 California Double Time Laws

 California workers get double time pay in two cases:

-If an employee works seven consecutive days, they are entitled to double time pay after the first 8 hours on that seventh workday.
+When an employee works seven consecutive days, the employee is entitled to double-time pay after the first 8 hours on that seventh workday.

 For all hours worked in excess of 12 hours in any workday and for all hours worked in excess of eight on the seventh consecutive day of work in a workweek.

-Cutting off the workday in the middle of a shift is legal, oddly enough, as long as it is set once and then left alone.
-So an employer cannot reset the workday throughout the week in order to reduce double time (or overtime).
+Cutting off the workday in the middle of a shift is legal as long as it is set once and then left alone.
+So an employer cannot reset the workday throughout the week in order to deliberately reduce double-time (or overtime).
 But the employer can choose to set the workday at noon if he or she pleases.

 “A workday is a consecutive 24-hour period beginning at the same time each calendar day, but it may begin at any time of day.
 The beginning of an employee’s workday need not coincide with the beginning of that employee’s shift, and an employer may establish different workdays for different shifts.
 However, once a workday is established it may be changed only if the change is intended to be permanent and the change is not designed to evade overtime obligations.” – Dir.Ca